malc-u/SomeoneKnowsSomething/README.md

 1. Head-word with "{{podcast title}}" - reusing styling of police tape.
 2. Left side (tablets and desktops) and top of the page (mobiles) - displays contents of Read more page
-3. Right side (tablets and desktops) and bottom of the page (mobiles) displays form with 1 field to be filled in and a submit button.
+3. Right side (tablets and desktops) and bottom of the page (mobiles) displays form thah allows for podcast to be deleted from database therefore from displaying on the page.
+Form is with 1 field to be filled in and a submit button.
 This field is called "Enter password to delete".

+### Password change page

+1. Head-word with "Password change" - reusing styling of police tape.
+2. Form that allows for password to be changed.
+It consists of 2 fields to be filled in and submit button.
+These fields are:

+- "Enter New Password" that displays information "Case-sensitive, 5-20 characters"
+- "Confirm New Password" that displays information "Repeat Password"

 ## Features left to implement in the future